Managing Patient Expectations: The Threat Perspective

 Seemingly minor on their own, these situations can add up to create a patient who feels a significant loss of personal control.
 Combine this with the vulnerability surrounding any dental procedure, especially one necessitated by pain or poor self-image, and it’s easy to see why some patients are primed for dissatisfaction before they even reach the chair.

-When they do, Crisafulli et al. cites several further potential threats from the patient’s perspective:
+When they do, Crisafulli et al. cite several further potential threats from the patient’s perspective:

 • The patient does not perceive the provider to be acting in their best interests.